 Now a guitarist, Katzenbach’s first shot at writing lyrics took place at age 12.
 She actually won a lyric competition in Batavia where she lived with her family.
 Her stepfather, Jason Bell, recorded her first album when she was just 15.

-Johnny Cash and Bob Dylan are voices, and legends, who inspired Katzenbach.
+Inspired and supported Johnny Cash and Bob Dylan are voices, and legends, who inspired Katzenbach.
 Michael Corn, her first music teacher in Vermont, gave her the foundation she needed.
 But her mother, Greta Bell of Batavia, is her steadfast supporter who’s made it all possible, she says.

 “My mom is an artist at Water Street Studios,” Katzenbach says.
 “She loves my music.
 She’s so supportive of me in anything I do.”

 That included obtaining her high school diploma early and heading straight to a four-year college.
 The decision enabled Katzenbach to focus on her music — and her graphic design studies at Columbia College in Chicago.

 Creative living was always part of her mother’s example, Katzenbach says.